 Switzerland’s performance compared with other countries

-Official development assistance (ODA) from member countries of the Development Assistance Committee (DAC) totalled USD 204 billion in 2022, an increase of 13.6% in real terms over 2021.
-This is one of the sharpest increases in the history of ODA.
+Official development assistance (ODA) from member countries of the Development Assistance Committee (DAC) totalled USD 223 billion in 2023, an increase of 1.6% in real terms over 2022.
+This represents the fifth consecutive record-breaking year-on-year increase in ODA.
+This increase is mainly due to aid to Ukraine, humanitarian aid and contributions to international organisations.